Reasoning Models Can be Accurately Pruned Via Chain-of-Thought Reconstruction: Introduction

+As an example, in \autoref{fig:acc-vs-runtime}, we prune the DeepSeek-R1-Distill-Qwen-7B \citep{deepseekai2025deepseekr1incentivizingreasoningcapability} checkpoint with SparseGPT using a single-pass C4 calibration set of 1M tokens.
 At sparsity levels of 30\%, 50\%, and 70\%, we evaluate each pruned model on the MATH-500 benchmark (zero-shot, 32k max tokens).
 As sparsity increases, MATH-500 accuracy falls while total evaluation time grows sharply.
-Counter-intuitively, heavy pruning also \textit{slows down} inference because the model produces much longer chains of thought, rambling more yet answering less accurately.
+Counter-intuitively, heavy pruning actually \textit{slows down} inference because the model produces much longer chains of thought, rambling more yet answering less accurately.
 Since the goal of compression is to maintain accuracy while reducing inference time, this is obviously not desirable.

+In this work, we focus on one-shot pruning of reasoning LLMs (that is, we do not conduct any retraining after pruning).
+One-shot pruning is well-motivated for this use-case, since while DeepSeek models are open-source (i.e., open-weights), the complete training and distillation pipeline required to retrain these models to full accuracy is not fully available \citep{openr1}.
+Moreover, retraining is generally expensive and requires a large cluster of several GPUs.
+In contrast we perform all of our one-shot pruning experiments on a single H100 GPU.

+We propose a new model pruning approach that better preserves the reasoning capabilities of LLMs.
+Our approach explicitly aligns the pruning-time reconstruction problem with the activations the model computes at inference-time (in its CoT) to generate its response.
+This is in contrast to existing approaches such as~\citep{zhang2025whenreasoning} that do not make use of model's CoT when pruning.
+Our work demonstrates that by reconstructing the CoT, reasoning LLMs can be pruned to up to 50\% sparsity in one-shot accurately, maintaining up to 95\% of dense model's accuracy on math and coding tasks.
+Additionally, our proposed method improves accuracy of pruned models on math and coding tasks by up to 17\% compared to existing pruning approaches.